Scott Disick Is Spending Time With His Children And Sofia Richie While Kourtney Kardashian Is At Coachella

 — TMZ (@TMZ) April 15, 2018

-While Scott Disick and Kourtney Kardashian’s three children, Mason, Penelope, and Reign seemed to enjoy their outing, even picking out some toys which their father purchased for them, they were not the only ones seen checking out the toys.
-Sofia Richie was also seen checking out the displays of toys, including what appeared to be block letters.

-On his Instagram story, Scott Disick even posted a picture of his daughter Penelope, sitting at the bottom of a staircase with a dog next to her in a bag.
+On his Instagram story, Scott Disick even posted a picture of Penelope sitting at the bottom of a staircase with a dog next to her in a bag.
 He captioned his story with the simple phrase, “nothing better.”
-In pictures that were captured from the family outing, Penelope can even be seen carrying the dog from the Instagram snap at one point.
+In pictures that were captured from the family outing, Penelope can even be seen carrying the dog in one of the Instagram snaps.

-This is not the first time that Scott Disick and Sofia Richie have spent time with his children over the last few months since they first started dating.
-Disick has even shared pictures of them all together going for drives on his social media accounts.
-Overall, it seems that with Kourtney Kardashian getting the chance to have some fun at Coachella, this weekend was all about Scott Disick spending some quality time with his children.
+This is not the first time that Scott Disick and Sofia Richie have spent time with his children since they first started dating.
+Disick has shared pictures of them all together going for drives on his social media accounts.
+It seems that with Kourtney Kardashian getting the chance to have some fun at Coachella, this weekend was all about Scott Disick spending some quality time with his children.